root canal treatment banner

 In the vast majority of cases the root canal treatments we carry out at our Bristol dental surgery do manage to save the tooth.

-How do I minimise the need for further root canal treatment?
+How do I minimize the need for further root canal treatment?

 Since one of the major causes of root canal infection is tooth decay, keeping your teeth and gums healthy is the most effective way to avoid root canal problems.
 You can do that by following these tips: